microsoft/qsharp-language/Specifications/Language/2_Statements/ConditionalLoops.md

 # Conditional loops

 Like most classical programming languages, Q# supports loops that break based on a condition: loops for which the number of iterations is unknown and may vary from run to run.
-Since the instruction sequence is unknown at compile-time, you need to handle these conditional loops with particular care in a quantum runtime.
+Since the instruction sequence is unknown at compile-time, the compiler handles these conditional loops in a particular way in a quantum runtime.

-As long as the condition does not depend on quantum measurements, conditional loops can be handled without issues by doing a just-in-time compilation before sending the instruction sequence to the quantum processor.
+As long as the condition does not depend on quantum measurements, conditional loops are processed with a just-in-time compilation before sending the instruction sequence to the quantum processor.
 In particular, using conditional loops within functions is unproblematic since code within functions can always run on conventional (non-quantum) hardware.
 Q#, therefore, supports to use of traditional `while` loops within functions.